CryptvJet/Pulse-Core/README.md

 ## Usage

 1. Click cells on the grid to activate them.
-Brushed cells will blink once the simulation starts.
+Each cell stores a color and will evolve based on its neighbors during the simulation.
 2. Press **Start** to run the simulation or **Stop** to pause.
 You can continue editing the grid while the simulation is running.
 3. Adjust **Pulse Speed** and **Zoom** with the sliders.